Winter and Spring 2021 Reopening Plan

 The SUNY Delhi Spring 2021 semester begins on February 1 for all students.
 No courses will begin prior to February 1.
 All instruction will be remote from Monday, February 1 until Monday, February 15.
 February 15 will be the start of in-person instruction for those courses and labs that require physical presence for certification, licensing, practicums, and applied learning experiences.

-SPRING 2021 ACADEMIC CALENDAR DAY/DATE ARRIVAL/EVENT Friday, January 22 Resident Assistants move into residence halls and will be tested upon arrival* Friday, January 22 - Thursday, January 28 Resident Assistant Training Friday, January 29 Athletes/international students arrive – students will be tested upon arrival* Monday, February 1 Classes begin - ALL classes are online Friday, February 5 - Sunday, February 7 Residence Hall students arrive per staggered time frames - COVID-19 testing for all residential students upon arrival Monday, February 8 COVID-19 testing for commuter students, students living off campus, and students not previously tested Monday, February 15 First day of in-person classes Saturday, May 8 Check-out for residence halls begins Saturday, May 15 Commencement
+SPRING 2021 ACADEMIC CALENDAR DAY/DATE ARRIVAL/EVENT Friday, January 22 Resident Assistants move into residence halls and will be tested upon arrival* Friday, January 22 - Thursday, January 28 Resident Assistant Training Monday, February 1 Classes begin - ALL classes are online Friday, February 5 - Sunday, February 7 Residence Hall students arrive per staggered time frames - COVID-19 testing for all residential students upon arrival Monday, February 8 COVID-19 testing for commuter students, students living off campus, and students not previously tested Monday, February 15 First day of in-person classes Monday, February 15 & Tuesday, February 16 Weekly surveillance testing for all students who reside or work on campus, take in-person classes or labs, and/or use on campus facilities will be completed.
+Weekly testing will be conducted on Mondays and Tuesdays throughout the remainder of the semester.
+On or about Monday, May 3 & Tuesday, May 4 Surveillance testing for all departing students.
+Saturday, May 8 Check-out for residence halls begins Saturday, May 15 Commencement

 There are no scheduled Spring Breaks for Spring 2021.